 Your third option is to offer a flat rate for every package or flat rates for weight ranges and order totals.
 For example, The Sill, a houseplant company, charges a flat rate for shipping.
 The rates vary depending on the order value.

 This flat-rate method of charging for shipping requires a bit of preparation to figure out your average cost of shipping a package.
 This is a best practice you should be doing anyway to make sure that you don’t drastically undercharge or overcharge your customers.

 When you hit the right price for your flat-rate shipping, you’ll probably be over—or under—the actual shipping cost by a little, but it should balance out in the end.

 One important point about the nature of flat-rate shipping: find the flat rate that works for you.
 This will require some testing so you can determine if you need to do it by order totals or weight ranges, or something different.

 Ecommerce shipping is no longer limited to third-party carriers.
 You can manage your own shipping with innovative options like curbside pickup and local delivery, among others.
 These methods can attract local customers and are a great way to connect with your local customer base.

-In a COVID-19 economy, businesses have implemented physical distancing measures to limit person to person contact.
+In the COVID-19 economy, businesses implemented physical distancing measures to limit person-to-person contact.
 Consumers needed an efficient way to continue to shop and support local businesses.

 Local and curbside pickup